firozkhan18/technologies-notes/Enhanced Skills.md

 ---

+# 1. Develop and maintain Java-based applications using Java programming best practices.

 ## 1. Develop and maintain Java-based applications using Java programming best practices.

 Developing and maintaining Java-based applications requires adherence to best practices that ensure code quality, maintainability, and performance.
 Here’s a structured approach to help you with that: